 In the event a Select Commission's duration shifts from fixed to continual, the Executive Board may vote to convert that commission to a Standing Commission.

 Commission Membership Removal

-The membership of a Commission may change over time, and the removal of a Member or Chairperson may be initiated by said Member or The Executive Board.
+The membership of a commission may change over time, and the removal of a Member or Chairperson may be initiated by said Member or ILSA's Executive Board.

 Member-initiated